Close-up of a bee returning to the hive with pollen, symbolizing small effort that counts

 The point is not positive thinking.
 The point is accurate accounting.

-When you log microwins consistently, your narrative shifts from “I’m failing all the time” to “I can see how I stay in this.”
+When you log moments consistently, your narrative shifts from “I’m failing all the time” to “I can see how I stay in this.”
 You become less dependent on memory and more grounded in record.

 That changes how you recover, how you plan, and how you speak to yourself.
 Not because life became easy, but because your effort became visible.
 And visible effort is easier to build on.